 Foster Long-Term and Integrated Planning

-Ensure sectoral plans and individual projects are aligned with the city’s vision, coordinated, and appropriate to address the city’s needs.
+Align sectoral plans and individual projects with the city’s vision to be coordinated and appropriate to address the city’s needs.
 This includes city strategies and plans.

 Infrastructure & Environment